AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 physical meaning, they are a very useful tool for modeling a

-number of processes where periodic trigonometric functions
+number of processes where periodic trigonometric functions occur

-(electrical circuits, waves, quantum physics) occur.
+(electrical circuits, waves, quantum physics).
 In our

 interpretation of the theory of relativity and gravity, we will

-, with a few exceptions ...
+not use complex numbers, with a few exceptions ...

-Power of sets
+- cardinality - of sets

-The basic properties of sets are their " size ", number of elements, range - how
+The basic properties of sets are their "size", number of elements, range - how

-" mass " is.
+"mass" is.
 The size of a set is

 characterized by a term called cardinality.
 Sets containing only a limited